Caral-Supe

 The Oldest Archaeological Site in the Americas

 The Sacred City of Caral is located in the Supe Valley, 182 km north of Lima, and is considered the oldest civilization in the Americas (3000–1800 BC).
-Inscribed as a UNESCO World Heritage Site in 2009, it is contemporary with the Egyptian pyramids and the earliest cities of Mesopotamia.
+Inscribed as a UNESCO World Heritage Site in 2009, it is contemporary with the pyramids of Egypt and the first cities of Mesopotamia.
 Its urban planning, monumental architecture, and social organization make it an exceptional testimony to the emergence of civilization in the Andes.

 📍 Location and distance from Lima

 Caral is located in the province of Barranca, Lima region, 182 km north of the capital.
-By car, the journey takes approximately 3 h 30 via the Panamericana Norte to the turn‑off toward the Supe Valley.
-By public transport, you can reach Barranca and then take a colectivo to the site.
+By car, the journey takes approximately 3h30 via the North Pan-American Highway to the turnoff towards the Supe Valley.
+By public transport, you can get to Barranca and then take a colectivo to the site.

 ⛰️ Altitude and climate

-The archaeological site sits on a desert terrace at 350 m above sea level.
-The climate is hot and dry almost all year round, with average temperatures ranging from 18 °C to 25 °C. The best time to visit is from April to November, when the skies are clear and the heat is moderate.
+The archaeological site rises on a desert terrace at 350 m altitude.
+The climate is hot and dry almost all year round, with average temperatures ranging from 18°C to 25°C. The best time to visit is from April to November, when the sky is clear and the heat is moderate.

 📜 Why visit Caral?

 Caral represents the origins of Andean civilization.
-It was the most important urban center of the Caral culture, which flourished in the Supe Valley more than 5,000 years ago.
-Unlike other civilizations, no weapons or fortifications have been found here, suggesting a society based on trade, religion, and science, without warfare.
-Its monumental architecture, technological innovations (such as the anti‑seismic “shicra” system), and the discovery of the earliest quipus and bone flutes make it an unmissable destination for history and archaeology enthusiasts.
+It was the most important urban center of the culture of the same name, which developed in the Supe Valley over 5,000 years ago.
+Unlike other civilizations, no weapons or fortifications have been found there, suggesting a society based on commerce, religion, and science, without warlike conflicts.

 By private car

-From Lima, take the Carretera Panamericana Norte northward.
-Pass through Puente Piedra, Ancón, Chancay, Huacho, and Barranca.
-At kilometer 184, turn off toward the Supe Valley and follow the signs to Caral.
-The final stretch is a gravel road in good condition.
-The journey takes between 3 and 3 h 30.
+From Lima, take the North Pan-American Highway northward.
+Pass through the districts of Puente Piedra, Ancón, Chancay, Huacho, and Barranca.
+At kilometer 184, turn towards the Supe Valley and follow the signs for Caral.
+The last section is a stabilized dirt track in good condition.
+The journey takes between 3h and 3h30.

-Parking: there is a parking area at the foot of the archaeological site.
+Parking: a space is provided at the foot of the archaeological site.

 By public transport (bus + colectivo)

-• Lima → Barranca: From the Plaza Norte bus terminal (Independencia), take a bus to Barranca (companies such as Movil Tours, Oltursa, Z‑Bus).
-The fare is around S/ 20–30 and the trip takes about 3 h.
+• Lima → Barranca: From the Plaza Norte Bus Terminal, take a bus to Barranca.
+The ticket costs between S/ 20 and S/ 30 and the trip takes about 3h.

-• Barranca → Supe: In Barranca, near the Plaza de Armas or the Banco de la Nación, take a colectivo to the district of Supe (15 min, about S/ 2).
+• Barranca → Supe: In Barranca, take a colectivo to the Supe district (15 min, about S/ 2).

-• Supe → Caral: From the Supe market, colectivos will take you to the Caral parking area (45 min, about S/ 7).
-A shuttle for site staff also passes around 4:00 p.m. on the way back to Barranca (S/ 2).
+• Supe → Caral: From the Supe market, colectivos take you to the Caral parking lot (45 min, about S/ 7).

-Several agencies in Lima offer full‑day excursions to Caral, including transportation, a guide, and sometimes lunch.
-This is the most convenient option if you do not have your own vehicle and want an organized experience.
+Several agencies in Lima offer day trips to Caral, including transportation, a guide, and sometimes lunch.
+This is the most comfortable option if you don't have a vehicle.

-👉 Pérou Découverte Recommendation : If you wish to visit Caral on an organized tour, we recommend Alpamayo Tours, a local agency in Lima and partner of our site.
-Discover their interview for more information and to arrange your excursion with complete confidence.
+👉 Pérou Découverte Recommendation: If you wish to visit Caral on an organized tour, we recommend Alpamayo Tours, a local agency in Lima and a partner of our website.
+Discover their interview for more information and organize your excursion with complete confidence.

 ⛰️ Major Pyramid

-With a base of 155 m by 110 m and a height of 28 m, this is the most imposing structure.
-Its central staircase leads to a circular atrium.
-Built with stone and earth, its anti‑seismic drainage system uses fiber‑mesh bags (shicras) that are still visible today.
+With a base of 155 m long by 110 m wide and a height of 28 m, it is the most imposing structure.
+Its central staircase leads to a circular courtyard.

 🔔 Amphitheater (Circular Temple)

-This ceremonial complex, 29 m in diameter, features concentric benches and a central hearth.
-Archaeologists found 32 flutes made from condor and pelican bones, as well as a parrot‑feather necklace.
-The exceptional acoustics confirm its use for rituals and musical performances.
+This ceremonial complex, 29 m in diameter, features concentric terraces and a central hearth.
+32 flutes made from condor and pelican bones were discovered there.

-A circular structure with underground ducts that use airflow to stoke the fire.
-Offerings of fish, camelids, shells, and human hair were burned here.
-This physical principle, known as the Venturi effect, was not documented in Europe until the 18th century.
+A circular structure with underground ducts that use airflow to fan the fire.
+This physical principle was not documented in Europe until the 18th century.

 ☀️ Solar observatory

-A standing stone (gnomon) placed between the pyramids marked the solstices and equinoxes, enabling the inhabitants to organize their agricultural calendar.
+A standing stone (gnomon) located between the pyramids was used to mark the solstices and equinoxes.

 🕒 Visiting hours